darrelmiller/api-manifest/draft-darrelmiller-apimanifest.md

 Applications frequently rely on HTTP APIs to provide functionality to users.
 Currently, there are limited options for developers to be able to describe those dependencies and the options that do exist do not have sufficiently detailed information to enable some scenarios.
 By contrast, there does exist declarative, machine readable files, that describe the dependencies that applications have on code libraries and packages.
 These files have enabled an ecosystem of tooling related to checking, adding, updating and reporting on dependencies.
 This specification defines a machine processable format to enable a programming language agnostic tooling ecosystem be built around the dependencies applications have on HTTP APIs.

+An API manifest such as described in this document could enable a number of scenarios:

-An API manifest that identifies the resources required by an application could be used, along with an API description, to generate client code that can be used to access those resources.
-Tooling could also use that information to identify the scopes or roles that an application must be granted to be able to access those resources.
-The information contained in an API manifest could be used as input to Software Bill Of Materials documents to support secure supply chain efforts.
+- generate client code that can be used to access those resources
+- identify the scopes or roles that an application must be granted to be able to access those resources.
+- use as input to Software Bill Of Materials documents to support secure supply chain efforts.
+- perform dependency checks for updates to APIs in a similar way Dependabot tooling does for package dependencies
+- provide security alters for APIs that have announced discovered vulnerabilities

 It is common for the the person who consents an application to be used, and therefore access data and functionality of HTTP APIs, not be capable of reviewing application source code to understand the details of what an application does.
 The API manifest can be used to create admin friendly descriptions of application capabilities to simplify the process of application consent.

 There are no guarantees that an API manifest accurately describes that capabilities and dependencies of an application.
 There remains an element of trust.
 It is not in itself a security artifact.
 However, it can play an role in enabling tooling as part of a secure supply chain.